Live icon

 Faculty

-Eric Lake, MA, LLP, CADCEric Lake is a psychologist who specializes in the treatment of chronic pain and works in the Mary Free Bed Pain Rehabilitation Program, an interdisciplinary program that addresses many pain conditions.
+Eric Lake is a psychologist who specializes in the treatment of chronic pain and works in the Mary Free Bed Pain Rehabilitation Program, an interdisciplinary program that addresses many pain conditions.
 He received his master’s degree in Counseling Psychology from Western Michigan University and is a Certified Alcohol and Drug Counselor.

 CONTINUING EDUCATION CREDITS